wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 The rest three cases for `encoding`, i.e., `2'b 1111 0001`, `2'b 1111 0010`, `2'b 1111 0011`, `2'b 1111 0100`,
 represent 16-bit, 32-bit, and 64-bit integers, respectively.
 No bit is borrowed from the `encoding` field, and the integer value is stored after the field.

+#### Helper Macros and Functions

+The source code implementing the `listpack` type provides several helper macros and functions to aid programming and promote redability.
+Macro `lpGetTotalBytes()` takes a pointer to the header (first byte) of the object and returns the object size in total number of bytes.
+Macro `lpGetNumElements()` takes a pointer to the header (first byte) of the object and returns the number of elements.
+Similarly, macros `lpSetTotalBytes()` and `lpSetNumElements()` set the two header fields given a header pointer and the new value.

 ## Build, Compilation, and Usage